Skip to content

 OVERVIEW

-What is Somatic symptom disorder?
+What is Somatic symptom and related disorders?

 People who have this disorder may have several medical evaluations and tests to be sure that they don’t have another illness.
 They often become very worried about their health because they don’t know what’s causing their health problems.
+Their symptoms are similar to the symptoms of other illnesses and may last for several years.
+People who have somatic symptom disorder are not faking their symptoms.
+The pain that they feel is real.

 SYMPTOMS